Human Rights Campaign: History

 Elizabeth Birch's successor, Cheryl Jacques, resigned in November 2004 after only 11 months as executive director.
 Jacques said she had resigned over "a difference in management philosophy".

 In March 2005, HRC announced the appointment of Joe Solmonese as the president.
 He served in that position until stepping down in May 2012 to co-chair the Barack Obama presidential campaign.

 HRC launched its Religion and Faith Program in 2005 to mobilize clergy to advocate for LGBT people, and helped form DC Clergy United for Marriage Equality, which was involved in the legalization of same-sex marriage in the District of Columbia.
 On March 10, 2010, the first legally recognized same-sex weddings in the District of Columbia were held at the headquarters of the Human Rights Campaign.

 On August 9, 2007, HRC and Logo TV co-hosted a forum for 2008 Democratic presidential candidates dedicated specifically to LGBT issues.

 In 2010, HRC lobbied for the repeal of the United States ban on HIV-positive people's entry into the country for travel or immigration.

 In September 2011, it was announced that Joe Solmonese would step down as president of HRC following the end of his contract in 2012.
 Despite initial speculation that former Atlanta City Council president Cathy Woolard would be appointed, no replacement was announced until March 2, 2012, when American Foundation for Equal Rights co-founder Chad Griffin was announced as Solmonese's successor.
 Griffin took office on June 11, 2012.

 In 2012, HRC said that it had raised and contributed $20 million to re-elect President Obama and to advance same-sex marriage.
 In addition to the Obama re-election campaign, HRC spent money on marriage-related ballot measures in Washington, Maine, Maryland and Minnesota, and the election of Democratic Senator Tammy Baldwin in Wisconsin.

 In 2013, HRC conducted a postcard campaign in support of the Employment Non-Discrimination Act (ENDA).

 In 2019, HRC joined with 42 other religious and allied organizations in issuing a statement opposing Project Blitz, an effort by a coalition of Christian right organizations to influence state legislation.

 In May 2020, HRC endorsed former Vice President Joe Biden in the 2020 United States presidential election.

+In June 2023, HRC declared a "national state of emergency" for LGBT people following a wave of anti-LGBT laws that were enacted in a number of U.S. states over the previous few years.

-Executive directors and President and CEOs
+Executive directors, presidents, and CEOs

 Beginning with the founder, the highest management position in the organization was Executive director.
 Beginning in 2004, the position was changed to President and CEO.